Meniscus tear: Information & meniscus tear specialists

 Frau mit Unterarmgehstützen

-Walking aids are necessary in the period after surgery © S Amelie Walter | AdobeStock
+Walking aids are necessary in the period after the operation © S Amelie Walter | AdobeStock

 Please accept additional external content to watch this video.

-Meniscus surgery: Suturing the meniscus
+Meniscus surgery: meniscus suture

-On the other hand, the following are permitted
+However, the following are permitted

 • Cycling,

-• Crawl swimming from the fourth week, and
+• Crawl swimming from the 4th week,

-• Jogging from the eighth week.
+• Jogging from the 8th week.

 Kraulschwimmen

-Swimming is one of the sports that may be resumed quite quickly after meniscus surgery © Microgen | AdobeStock
+Swimming is one of the sports that can be resumed quite early after meniscus surgery © Microgen | AdobeStock

-Meniscus surgery: Meniscus implants
+Meniscus surgery: meniscus implant

 How does the meniscus implant work?